 There are friends of mine who, alternately chose or were forced to find new living arrangements, sometimes in new towns.
 Whether you stay or you go, there are large and small things you can do to your home to set it up to be a soothing place.
 A serene or cheerful place.
 Look at the pictures below.
 Which room would lift your spirits?
 Which one makes you smile?
 See what I mean?

-In small adjustments, you can add candles and flowers.
-Maybe prayer books and journals.
+In terms of small adjustments, you can add candles and flowers.
+Maybe prayer books and journals and a cozy blanket.
 You can also completely redecorate or remodel, or something in between.
 Find more ideas on my Widows – Homes for Healing Pinterest board, and more boards here https://www.pinterest.com/mhoct6462/ Whatever you do…make sure it is your sanctuary.
 Make sure it’s a place that makes you feel better.
 Make sure that it’s a place where you can grow…in your own way, on your own time table.